The Book of Abramelin

+The book presents an autobiography written in the form of an epistolary novel.
+The character of Abraham of Worms narrates his travel to the Egyptian desert and to a town bordering the Nile.
+An elderly Egyptian mage offers him two manuscripts containing knowledge of Kabbalistic magic, but extracts an oath that bounds Abraham in the service of God and the divine law.

-The work was translated into English by Samuel L. MacGregor Mathers and more recently by Georg Dehn and Steven Guth.
-Dehn attributed authorship of The Book of Abramelin to Rabbi Yaakov Moelin (Hebrew יעקב בן משה מולין; c.
-1365–1427), a German Jewish Talmudist.
+The work was translated into English in 1897 by Samuel L. MacGregor Mathers and more recently in 1995 by Georg Dehn and Steven Guth.
+Dehn attributed authorship of The Book of Abramelin to Rabbi Yaakov Moelin (Maharil) (Hebrew יעקב בן משה מולין; c.
+1365–1427), a German Jewish rabbi.
 This identification has since been disputed.

 Structure

 The grimoire is framed as a sort of epistolary novel or autobiography in which Abraham of Worms describes his journey from Germany to Egypt and reveals Abramelin's magical and Kabbalistic secrets to his son Lamech.
 Internally the text dates itself to the year 1458.

 The story involves Abraham of Worms passing his magical and Kabbalistic secrets on to his son and tells how he acquired his knowledge.
 Abraham recounts how he found Abramelin the Mage living in the desert outside an Egyptian town, Arachi or Araki, which borders the Nile.
 Abramelin's home sat atop a small hill surrounded by trees.
 He was an Egyptian mage and taught a powerful form of Kabbalistic magic to Abraham.
 He was a "venerable aged man", and very courteous and kind.
-He discussed nothing but "the Fear of God", the importance of leading a well-regulated life, and the evils of the "acquisition of riches and goods".
+He discussed nothing but the "Fear of God", the importance of leading a well-regulated life, and the evils of the "acquisition of riches and goods".

 Abramelin extracted a promise from Abraham that he would give up his "false dogmas" and live "in the Way and Law of the Lord."
 He then gave Abraham two manuscript books to copy for himself, asking for ten gold florins, which he took with the intention of distributing to seventy-two poor persons in Arachi.
 Upon his return fifteen days later, after having disposed of the payment money, Abramelin extracted an oath from Abraham to "serve and fear" the Lord, and to "live and die in His most Holy Law."
 After this, Abramelin gave Abraham the "Divine Science" and "True Magic" embedded within the two manuscripts, which he was to follow and give to only those whom he knew well.